• Skip to primary navigation

 November 15, 2018 By Andrew Walsh 2 Comments

 One is the Ludlow Place Building (above), which was built in 1905 on the SE corner of 5th and Ludlow and was historically called the Christian Association Building or the Hamiel Building.
 Today it has the Third Perk coffee shop on the ground floor and office tenants above.
+(Update: Third Perk closed a few years ago but was replaced by Grist.)
 The Spaghetti Warehouse next door is the other main draw for the district.

 The Ludlow Building